JetBrains/intellij-sdk-docs/topics/appendix/glossary.md

 Stubs
 : A subset of a &rarr; _Program Structure Interface_ tree in a binary serialized compact format, see [Stub Indexes](stub_indexes.md).

+Symbol
+: A semantic element in some model, e.g., language or framework model, see [](symbols.md).

 ## U

 Unified Abstract Syntax Tree _(UAST)_